Michael McCracken, Ph.D.

-Associate Professor and Department Chair of Physics; Coordinator of 3-2 Engineering Program
+Professor of Physics; Associate Dean for Academic Affairs, Faculty Support; Coordinator of Engineering Dual-degree Program

-I am an associate professor and chair of the Department of Physics.
 My research is in the field of nuclear particle physics, specifically the photoproduction of mesons off of the nucleon.
-By performing experiments at the Thomas Jefferson National Accelerator Facility in Newport News, Virginia, I study the interaction between quarks and gluons, the fundamental components of more familiar systems such as protons, neutrons and atomic nuclei.
-I work with the CLAS Collaboration, an international consortium of researchers investigating many features of the strong interaction.
+By performing experiments at the Thomas Jefferson National Accelerator Facility in Newport News, Virginia, I study the interaction between quarks and gluons, the fundamental components of more familiar systems such as protons, neutrons, and atomic nuclei.
+I work with the GlueX Collaboration, an international consortium of researchers investigating many features of the strong interaction.

 My research interests are not limited to nuclear physics!
-I’m currently currently working with undergraduates on research projects in the areas particle physics, astronomy, machine learning, and the computational simulation of many-body systems.
+I work with undergraduates on research projects in the areas of particle physics, machine learning, and the computational simulation of many-body systems.

 I am also dedicated to the study of physics pedagogy, specifically the efficient integration of laboratory and lecture experiences, and the development of foundational skills at the undergraduate level.
 My particular interests in the classroom include classical and quantum mechanics, mathematical methods and teaching computer programming in the context of the Natural Sciences.

 - The GlueX Collaboration, S. Adhikari et al. Measurement of the Beam Asymmetry in γ p -> K+Σ0 at Eγ = 8.5 GeV Phys.
 Rev. C 101, 065206 (2020) Link to entry

 - The GlueX Collaboration, S. Adhikari et al. Measurement of beam asymmetry for π-Δ++ photoproduction on the proton at Eγ=8.5 GeV, Phys.
 Rev. C103, L02201 (2021) Link to entry